*UPDATED 23RD SEPTEMBER*

 It is important to stress that this is a temporary and unprecedented situation we find ourselves in, and it is also important that your children experience parental contact continuing as normally as possible.
 The key to this will be flexibility – try to come up with creative compromises with your co-parent on contact and visitation.

-For example, if minimising travel between households or self-isolation means that you or your co-parent is spending more time overnight with your children, then try and agree that when the restrictions are over, you get additional holiday time for example.
+For example, if self-isolation means that you or your co-parent is spending less time overnight with your children, then try and agree that when the restrictions are over, you get additional holiday time for example.

 It is somewhat reassuring to remember that we have at our disposal a vast amount of technology, which will make contact with your children from a distance much easier.
 There are a great number of useful video toolkits, such as Zoom, Skype, Facetime or Messenger/WhatsApp video call.

 There are also a large number of apps made specifically for co-parents: The Family Core, 2houses, and Amicable, Coparently, and many more.
 These apps can offer a platform for communication that often does not require sharing mobile numbers, email or Facebook details if this is a concern for you.

 They also help to keep track of your agreements, and for some (like Coparently) you can share access with your children so they too have a shared platform and secure messenger with both parents outside of mobile, email and Facebook.